meequrox/goodvibes2transistor/README.md

 # radio2transistor

 Convert bookmarks from desktop radio apps to Android [Transistor](https://codeberg.org/y20k/transistor) radio app via backup archive.
+The [URL Radio](https://github.com/jamal2362/URL-Radio) app is also supported as it is a fork of Transistor.

 Currently supported:
 - [Goodvibes](https://gitlab.com/goodvibes/goodvibes)